gbif/ipt/DwCAHowToGuide.md

 4. Your relation to this organisation
 5. Dataset URL (publicly accessible address of zipped DwC-A)

-Please ensure you have all of the information before you send the email.
 You will receive a confirmation email, and a URL representing the resource entry in the Registry.

 ## Annex: Preparing Your Data